LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 |----------|:------:|:------:|:--------:|:------:|:--------:|:------:|:--------:|:-----:|
 | Mnemonic |  SF    |  ZF    |  -       | AF     |  -       |  PF    |  -       |  CF   |
 | Meaning  | Sign   | Zero   | Reserved | Adjust | Reserved | Parity | Reserved | Carry |

+# Data Transfer Commands

+## Move Command (`MOV`)

+Moves (copies) a value from a source to a destination.

+    :::nasm
+    MOV dest, src;

+- `dest` can be a memory variable or a register (but not CS or IP).
+- `src` can be a memory variable, a register or a constant.
+- Only one memory operand can be used.
+Then the other one needs to be a register or a constant.

+## Exchange Command (`XCHG`)

+Exchanges the values of the two operands (memory/registers).

+    :::nasm
+    XCHG op1, op2

+- Addressing memory/register is same as with `MOV`.
+- Segment Register and Immediate addressing is not possible.

+## Input-/Output Commands (`IN`/`OUT`)

+For reading and writing data to/from ports

+Input/Output can only be done with accumulator register (AX/AL).

+Port address needs to be written to DX before calling the IN-/OUT-Command.
+As special case a 8-bit address can be given directly.